-18 LUXEMBOURG
+18. LUXEMBOURG

-, s / Vessels Publ Publicly accessible AF Infrastructure Fuel / transport mode / targets year Current situation (from FAFO Future Estimate Future share (%) Estimate reached Current situation (from EAFO Target Target attain- Sufficiency (Index / Assessment) Score Compre- hensive- March 2017) (, -, (%) March 2017) ment (%) Current Future ness Electricity / vehicles / 2020 1,535 40,000 9.22 3.8 155 1,758 8.8 9.90 22.75 Н С CNG / vehicles / 2020 234 200 0.05 117.0 7 2 350.0 33.43 100 L n LNG / heavy duty vehicles / 2025 30 / 150 0.14 / 0.71 0 1 0.0 ОК х - LNG / seagoing ships / 2025 NA NA NA NA NA NA NA NA NA NA NA LNG / inland waterway vessels / 2030 (OK) х 1 H2 / vehicles / 2025 2 0 Х М n LPG / vehicles 151 Х Х -
+, AF Vehicle s / Vessels Publ icly acc essible AF In frastructur e Me easures Fuel / transport mode / targets year Current situation (from EAFO Future Estimate Future share (%) Estimate reached Current situation (from EAFO Target Target attain- Sufficienc Assess Score Compre- hensivemodely tangets year March 2017) 25000000 5.1a. c (70) (%) March 2017) ment (%) Current Future ness Electricity / vehicles / 2020 1,535 40,000 9.22 3.8 155 1,758 8.8 9.90 22.75 Н С CNG / vehicles / 2020 234 200 0.05 117.0 7 2 350.0 33.43 100 L n LNG / heavy duty vehicles / 2025 30 / 150 0.14 / 0.71 0 1 0.0 ОК х - LNG / seagoing ships / 2025 NA NA NA NA NA NA NA NA NA NA NA LNG / inland waterway vessels / 2030 x Х - H2 / vehicles / 2025 2 0 х М n LPG / vehicles 151 Х Х -

-^{2020} estimate
+\2020 estimate

-The Luxembourg NPF broadly addresses the requirements of Article 3.
+The Luxembourgish NPF broadly addresses the requirements of Article 3.
 It contains tables of the current state and future estimates for alternative fuels vehicles in the transport sector.
 For most fuels and modes, it establishes targets as required by Article 3 of the Directive.
 It does not provide a target for its inland port in the TEN-T Core Network.

-The Luxembourg NPF puts the accent on electric vehicles deployment with ambitious plans in terms of recharging infrastructure and share of electric vehicles on the road in 2020 (more than 9% from the total vehicle fleet).
+The Luxembourgish NPF puts the accent on electric vehicles deployment with ambitious plans in terms of recharging infrastructure and share of electric vehicles on the road in 2020 (more than 9% from the total vehicle fleet).
 Bicycles and electric bikes also receive support.
-The fact that Luxembourg has legislated a very detailed action plan for the implementation of the public recharging infrastructure for electric vehicles (including the exact number of recharging points per commune and TEN-T Core Network segments) should be highlighted.
+To be highlighted is the fact that Luxembourg has legislated a very detailed action plan for the implementation of the public recharging infrastructure for electric vehicles (including the exact number of recharging points per commune and TEN-T Core Network segments).
 The NPF foresees a small increase of available ground power units for stationary airplanes.
 The Mertert inland port does not have shore-side electricity and no targets are foreseen in the NPF.

-While the spatial distribution of recharging points seems to appropriately cover the needs of electric vehicles in terms of distance requirements in Luxembourg, the ratio of more than 22 electric vehicles per one recharging point for 2020 could evolve to become a barrier for the further market deployment of electric vehicles.
+While the spatial distribution of recharging points seems to cover appropriately the needs of electric vehicles in terms of distance requirements in Luxembourg, the ratio of more than 22 electric vehicles per one recharging point for 2020 could evolve to become a barrier for the further market deployment of electric vehicles.
 This could also lead to market fragmentation within the EU.
 It will be important to closely monitor this development and correct the infrastructure targets in line with the market developments.

-In the case of CNG, the government of Luxembourg is pessimistic regarding the economic viability for this fuel.
-Therefore, it plans the decrease of the number of refuelling points to two CNG refuelling points, considering this quantity to be sufficient in the medium term, also estimating a reduction of the CNG fleet.
+In the case of CNG, the Luxembourgish government is pessimistic regarding the economic viability for this fuel.
+Therefore, it plans the decrease of the number of refuelling points to two CNG refuelling points considering this quantity to be sufficient in the medium term, estimating also a reduction of the CNG fleet.

 Concerning LNG, the installation of a refuelling infrastructure for road transport is envisaged for 2020.
-Such an infrastructure will be intended to refuel both the LNG vehicles registered in Luxembourg and the heavy-duty vehicles transiting the country.
-LNG-powered vessels having a high autonomy, an LNG refuelling infrastructure in the port of Mertert is not deemed as viable.
+Such an infrastructure will be intended to refuel apart from the LNG vehicles registered in Luxembourg the heavy-duty vehicles transiting the country.
+LNGpowered vessels having a high autonomy, an LNG refuelling infrastructure in the port of Mertert is not deemed as viable.

-For the moment, the Luxembourg government decided not to include, in the current stage, refuelling points for hydrogen accessible to the public in its NPF.
+For the moment, the Luxembourgish government decided not to include in the current stage refuelling points for hydrogen accessible to the public in its NPF.